Naftoreiclag/Fir/README.md

         (-> a $ val) + (-> b $ val);
     };

-A little uglu, remember what I said about the compiler's interpretations?
+A little ugly, remember what I said about the compiler's interpretations?
 You can shorten it to just be:

     // Delcare a new function.
     <- myFunction